ramikg/openwithida/README.md

 ### How to run the installer manually?

+Manually invoking the installer offers the following additional options:

-If you want to specify a custom path for IDA or Python, run
+- Specifying a custom path for IDA or Python
+- Uninstalling the context menu extension

+For usage information, run

 ```batch
 python installer.py --help